copperdogma/next-authjs-psql-base-template/tests/e2e/README-e2e.md

 1. **Port conflicts**: If tests fail with port-in-use errors, ensure no previous test processes are running:

    ```
-   npx kill-port 3777 9099
+   npx kill-port 3777
    ```

 2. **Authentication issues**: If tests can't access protected routes:

-   - Make sure the emulators are running
+   - Make sure the test database is properly configured
-   - Check that auth setup is completed with `npm run test:e2e:setup`
+   - Check that auth setup is completed with `npm run test:e2e:auth-setup`
-   - Verify the test user exists in the Auth emulator
+   - Verify the test user exists in the database

 3. **Flaky tests**: Some tests may be timing-sensitive.
 Try running with `--retries=3` flag.